 A: At a high level, MYP students will conduct an investigation to determine a relationship between two things versus having students read about the difference.
 Here are two in-depth examples:

-- A comparative study of the US Bill of Rights and China’s “Rights and Duties of Citizens” leads not to a test of connecting the law to a case or some definition-based matching exercise but instead into the dividing of the class into two delegations that draft a hypothetical Students’ Bill of Rights (which may contain Duties).
+- A comparative study of the US Bill of Rights and China’s “Rights and Duties of Citizens” leads not to a test of connecting the law to a case or some definition-based matching exercise but instead to the dividing of the class into two delegations that draft a hypothetical Students’ Bill of Rights (which may contain Duties).
 Because the goal of the exercise is to demonstrate the relationship between the law and language, the students struggle with phrasing something in a way that will not be open to misinterpretation or bring on unintended consequences.
 The learners will constantly be plagued with ‘what ifs’ and ‘what abouts’ and have to force their way through those roadblocks as best they can.
 The two delegations then come together with two different versions of the Students’ Bill of Rights (potentially twenty different rights and/or duties) and must agree on the ten that matter most and on how they should be written.

 Instruction in MYP links doing and experiencing with learning.